BlockchainCommons/GordianWallet-iOS/README.md

 - [Tor.framework](https://github.com/iCepa/Tor.framework) by the [iCepa project](https://github.com/iCepa) - for communicating with your nodes hidden service
 - [LibWally-Swift](https://github.com/blockchain/libwally-swift) built by [@Sjors](https://github.com/Sjors) - for BIP39 mnemonic creation and HD key derivation
 - [Base32](https://github.com/norio-nomura/Base32/blob/master/Sources/Base32) built by [@norio-nomura](https://github.com/norio-nomura) - for Tor V3 authentication key encoding
-- [Keychain-Swift](https://github.com/evgenyneu/keychain-swift) built by [@evgenyneu](https://github.com/evgenyneu) for securely storing sensitive data on your devices keychain

 ## Contributing

 We encourage public contributions through issues and pull-requests!
-Please review [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our development process.
-All contributions to this repository require a GPG signed [Contributor License Agreement](./CLA.md).
+Please review [CONTRIBUTING.md](./Docs/CONTRIBUTING.md) for details on our development process.
+All contributions to this repository require a GPG signed [Contributor License Agreement](./Docs/CLA.md).

 ### Credits

 The following people directly contributed to this repository.
-You can add your name here by getting involved — the first step is to learn how to contribute from our [CONTRIBUTING.md](./CONTRIBUTING.md) documentation.
+You can add your name here by getting involved — the first step is to learn how to contribute from our [CONTRIBUTING.md](./Docs/CONTRIBUTING.md) documentation.

 | Name              | Role                | Github                                            | Email                                 | GPG Fingerprint                                    |
 | ----------------- | ------------------- | ------------------------------------------------- | ------------------------------------- | -------------------------------------------------- |